Zaffri/configurable-graphql-ctf/README.md

 - go over every challenge, tidy types and interfaces (resuse) - e.g. reusable User interface for 2 authenticate mutations.
 Also add JSON files for data, reuse to keep data consistent across challenges.
 The challenge resolvers can pull in/map only the fields that they require!
 - challenge module unit test
 - tidy fixture data and db data - may need to create migrations/seed scripts?
 Pull mysql db out of challenge so that it is shared between modules and each can have data in db...?
-- finalise core mutation and schema
+- finalise shared mutation and schema
 - add safety check to ensure all modules have a flag set!
 Add flag to Challenge class.
 - Add vulnerable config feature
 - move flag to level config file, rather than main challenge module folder
 - replace fs in configuration class to use dynamic typescript import, just like schemabuilder
-- make schema.ts optional? some challenges may not require schema additions if they share core schema
+- make schema.ts optional? some challenges may not require schema additions if they share shared schema
 - add check for duplicate resolvers?at present user does not get error
 - add cli script to create empty/shell challenge module based on arguments passed